viviandotdev/ObsidianVault/20 Sources/An Existentialist Approach to Life.md

 > There is only one success – to be able to spend your life in your own way.”

 Success is being able to spend your life in the way you want.
-Your life is just a string of consecutive days.
-We live 24 hours at a time.
-So all I have to do it design a day that I really enjoy.
-I like to get up and do the work
-I don't like taking vacations and I don't like going to fancy events.
-I like to to work, I like to write, I like to read, I like to climb, I like to draw and I like to code I just try to make a great day.